Moutah/pokedex/docs/take-charge-of-your-discovery.md

 ## 1. The dialog

-First, create the dialog component.
-Keep it minimal for now as we just need to ensure we can open it.

-## 2. The button

-In the location of your choosing, add a primary button with a `click` binding that will open our previously created dialog component.

-## 3. The controls

-Now that we can open the dialog, fill its template with suitable controls for a dialog (cancel and confirm buttons and close icon).
-Again keep it simple for now as we just want to assess it is working.
+In the location of your choosing, add a button which will toggle the opening of the dialog.
+Create the dialog component with suitable controls (cancel and confirm buttons as well as a close icon).
+Keep its content minimal for now, we just want to ensure we can open and close it.

-> 🟢 Validate the modal controls with :
+> 🟢 Validate the modal interaction with :
 > ```shell
-> npm run test -- modal-is-working
+> npm run test -- modal-is-plugged
 > ```

-## 4. The input

-Time to setup the input so that we can upload our image!
-Fill the dialog content to have a nice form to submit an image.

-> 🟢 Validate the input with :
-> ```shell
-> npm run test -- modal-has input
-> ```

-## 5. The submit
+## 2. Sending the image

-Finally, plug the "confirm" control button to a method that will send the image to the API for identification.
+Now fill in the dialog content with a nice form to submit an image.
+In the service we created earlier, add a method to send the image to the API and plug the confirm button to that method.

 > 💡 The API call for this is `POST /identify`.